Lavinia Warren: Personal life

-Romantically pursued by the tiny entertainer George Nutt (known as Commodore Nutt), her affections belonged to Charles Stratton (General Tom Thumb).
+Romantically pursued by the tiny entertainer George Nutt, known as Commodore Nutt, her affections belonged to Charles Stratton, General Tom Thumb.
 Warren met Stratton while working at Barnum's American Museum.
 Their wedding was one of the biggest events in nineteenth century New York.
-They were married in an elaborate ceremony on February 10, 1863, at Grace Episcopal Church and the wedding reception was held at the Metropolitan Hotel which included the couple greeting guests from atop the grand piano.
+They were married in an elaborate ceremony on February 10, 1863, at Grace Episcopal Church.

+The wedding reception was held at the Metropolitan Hotel, which included the couple greeting guests from atop the grand piano.
 Her sister Minnie Warren was her bridesmaid.
 While admission to the actual wedding was free, Barnum sold tickets to the reception for $75 each to the first five thousand to apply.
 After the couple was married, their fame grew even greater.

 Though their fame afforded Warren and Stratton a life of luxury, it came with downsides.
 They were presented as childlike to the public by P.T.
 Barnum.
 This was an advertising strategy to make the audience feel sympathetic for them in order to sell more tickets.
 Though they were some of the most famous people in America at the time, due to the way they were presented, people treated them like children.

 Many people Warren met wanted to pet her and hold her.
 She wrote in her autobiography "It seemed impossible, to make people understand at first that I was not a child; that, being a woman, I had the womanly instinct of shrinking from a form of familiarity which in the case of a child of my size would have been as natural as it was permissible."